 - Get it all in writing – immediately request that they cease contact over the phone and instead contact you in writing.
 Then mail a written request stating the same.
 Use delivery confirmation so that you can prove when they got the letter.

-- Check your credit reports – you may find one or more duplicate collection accounts that you will need to dispute.
+- Check your credit reports – you may find one or more duplicate items that you will need to dispute.

-- Double-check to be sure that the dates on any collection accounts are accurate.
+- Double-check to be sure that the dates on any items listed are accurate.
 If your debts are past the credit reporting limit, they must be removed from your credit file.
 If they are past the statute of limitations, Palisades cannot legally sue you to recover the debt.

 - Never attempt to negotiate with them on your own.
 Get the advice of a competent attorney or credit repair specialist.